| Mishna 1 "Rebbi

 eyes.
 Such reflection affects a person deeply and touches him to his very core.

 Therefore, the mishnah promises him, "You will not come to sin."
+(Maamarim

-(Maamarim 5678, p.
-81) (3) Reflect upon three things: in
+5678, p.
+81) (3) Reflect upon three things: in order to reveal

-Then he will turn away from evil and do good in thought, speech and action, because
+he will turn away from evil and do good in thought, speech and action, because

 of G-d Who "looks down and sees and hears and listens and understands all